 Negotiating alone with a Gun to His Head

-Protests chanting Not to war! have taken place in Moscow, Saint Petersburg, Minsk, Novosibirsk, and Belarus, showing that Putin´s control of his country is not monolithic, but they are being severely repressed by the police.
-Simultaneously, President Zelensky accepted to talk with Russia, and Ukraine-Russian talks got underway on Belarus, while rockets slammed on Kharkiv, and hundreds of Russian military vehicles containing fuel, logistics, armored vehicles (tanks, infantry fighting vehicles, self-propelled artillery), were on the move, 40 miles away from Kyiv.
-Who can negotiate without any support from the world, while his country is being brutally razed by the largest conventional military attack the world has seen since WWII?
-Expectedly, after the first day of talks, they agreed to keep talking.
+Protests chanting Not to war! have taken place in Moscow, Saint Petersburg, Minsk, Novosibirsk, and Belarus, showing that Putin´s control of his country is not monolithic, but the police are severely repressing them.
+Simultaneously, President Zelensky agreed to talk with Russia, and Ukraine-Russian talks got underway in Belarus.
+At the same time, while rockets slammed on Kharkiv, hundreds of Russian military vehicles containing fuel, logistics, and armored vehicles (tanks, infantry fighting vehicles, self-propelled artillery), were on the move 40 miles away from Kyiv.
+Who can negotiate without any support from the world while his country is being brutally razed by the most significant conventional military attack the world has seen since WWII?
+Expectedly, they agreed to keep talking after the first day of talks.

 The New Iron Curtain

-This is not the first time that the world is under the shadow of a military conflict, but the brutality shown by Vladimir Putin has not been experienced since WWII.
-Here is a man who is menacing the world with the use of nuclear weapons after invading with a massive army a smaller and weaker neighbor.
-His campaign is not getting the quick military victory that Hitler’s Blitzkrieg produced with the invasion of Poland in 1939, and he seems to be frustrated about it, so much, that he seems to be now much more dangerous than he was before.
+This is not the first time the world has been under the shadow of a military conflict, but the brutality shown by Vladimir Putin has not been experienced since WWII.
+Here is a man menacing the world with nuclear weapons after invading a smaller, weaker neighborwith a massive army.
+His campaign is not getting the quick military victory that Hitler’s Blitzkrieg produced with the invasion of Poland in 1939, and he seems to be frustrated about it so much that he seems to be now much more dangerous than he was before.

 In the words of Condoleezza Rice, former US Secretary of Estate, “He was always a “calculating and cold” former KGB operative, but today, he seems erratic.”
 “There is an ever-deepening, delusional rendering of history,” she said.
 “It was always a kind of victimology of what had happened to them, but now it goes back to blaming Lenin for the foundation of Kyiv in Ukraine.
 So he’s descending into something that I personally haven’t seen before.”

-Those words bring chilling memories of tyrants of the past, who, when confronted with results that they did not expect in their delusional dreams, made decisions that brought widespread suffering and changed the world permanently from thereon.
-Independently of how the war in Ukraine ends, the world order as we know it has been brought to an abrupt halt by Putin.
-A new world is emerging, one that has been cut down by an Iron Curtain drawn by a self-proclaimed tsar.
+Those words bring chilling memories of tyrants of the past, who, when confronted with results they did not expect in their delusional dreams, made decisions that brought widespread suffering and permanently changed the world.
+Independently of how the war in Ukraine ends, Putin has abruptly halted the world order as we know it.
+A new world is emerging, one cut down by an Iron Curtain drawn by a self-proclaimed tsar.

 For Whom the Bell Tolls

-My mother, in her memories book, narrates how his father used to go after work to her hometown's central square to comment with his friends on the latest news about WWII, which they read in the day’s newspaper.
-Most of the time, the news was a week old, today, the world gets flooded with news from the battlefield, instantaneously transmitted to the world, providing us with real, raw data.
+In her memories book, my mother narrates how his father used to go after work to her hometown's central square to comment with his friends on the latest news about WWII, which they read in the day’s newspaper.
+Most of the time, the news was a week old; today, the world gets flooded with information from the battlefield, instantaneously transmitted to the world, providing us with accurate, raw data.
 It is up to us to make sense of it.
-When I see the news from the front, I remember John Donne’s poem and feel in my heart the toll of a bell, and I ask myself: for whom the bell tolls?
+When I see the news from the front, I remember John Donne’s poem and feel the toll of a bell in my heart, and I ask myself: for whom does the bell toll?

 The bell tolls for the people of Ukraine.
 Today, they are suffering the anguish of surviving another day, only to become second-class citizens in Putin’s empire… while the rest of the world stands by, watching… tweeting…

-The bell tolls for the liberty-loving citizens of Russia, Belarus, and other countries led by tyrants, who are chanting “No War!”.
+The bell tolls for the liberty-loving citizens of Russia, Belarus, and other countries led by tyrants, who are chanting, “No War!”.
 I know how they feel because I am a citizen of one of those countries.
-For the first time in my life, I feel that I am on the wrong side of history.
+I am on the wrong side of history for the first time.

-The bell tolls to wake up the world’s sleeping leadership so that they take action on important long-term matters that will bring not only wellbeing for their citizens, but also the rest of the world.
-Instead of seeking power and personal gain, or letting their countries fall hostages of a madman for economic gain.
+The bell tolls to wake up the world’s sleeping leadership so that they take action on critical long-term matters that will bring well-being for their citizens and the rest of the world.
+Instead of seeking power and personal gain or letting their countries fall hostages of a madman.

 The bell tolls for a dying imperfect world that gave us challenges and opportunities.
-It was not better or worse, it was only as it was, a home for imperfect human beings striving to live a better life.
-Today, the whole world is under the menace of mass extinction by the delusional dreams of a madman.
+It was not better or worse; it was only, as it was, a home for imperfect human beings striving to live a better life.
+Today, the world is under the menace of mass extinction by the delusional dreams of a madman.
 Covid-19 was a wake-up call, which we did not hear.
 Now we have a louder call.
-Are we going to listen this time? or do we still need an even louder one? don’t you see that we are running out of time?
+Would you happen to know if we are going to listen this time?
+Or do we still need an even louder one?
+Don’t you see that we are running out of time?

-The bell tolls to mobilize us, the citizens of the world, so that we do the job that needs to be done to have a better world for all.
+The bell tolls to mobilize us, the world’s citizens, so that we do the job that needs to be done to have a better world for all.